AaravSonthalia/Asteroid-Orbit-Classification/README.md

 - Explore ensemble methods combining multiple high-performing models
 - Deploy model as a web application for real-time orbit classification

-## Contributing

-This was a research project completed as part of the Inspirit AI program.
-If you'd like to build upon this work, feel free to fork the repository and submit pull requests.

-## Acknowledgements

-- **Mentor**: Erick Ruiz
-- **Program**: Inspirit AI
-- **Data Source**: NASA Jet Propulsion Laboratory
-- **Tools**: Weights & Biases for hyperparameter optimization

-## License

-This project is available for educational and research purposes.

 ## References

 For detailed methodology, results, and references, please see the accompanying research paper `Research_Paper.pdf`.